Abhradeep1994/msds610-EDApresentation/README.md

 For this presentation we wanted to highlight the importance of EDA and showcase some basic EDA that we can implement have a better understanding of our data.

 ## The Data
 The dataset we chose to work with is the [Cars dataset](https://github.com/Abhradeep1994/msds610-EDApresentation/blob/main/cars.csv).
-This dataset contains four variables and a total of which are :
+This dataset contains four variables and a total of which are:
 - MPG
 - Cylinder
 - Engine